+PROPOSED SYSTEM:

-PROPOSED SYSTEM: We propose a new feature matching ranked search mechanism (FMRSM) for encrypted cloud data.
+We propose a new feature matching ranked search mechanism (FMRSM) for encrypted cloud data.
 In the process of creating indexes, we first propose a feature score algorithm (FSA) that can map multiple keywords which are extracted from a document to one dimension of the index.
 Therefore, comparing with creating indexes with independent keywords, this mechanism can not only reduce index dimensions, but also improve the efficiency of encryption.
 During the generating trapdoor process of FMRSM, we design a novel matching score algorithm (MSA).
-This algorithm can not only focus on the matching relationship between keywords and features. query but also comprehensively consider each matching type to return results that are closer to user's real request.
+This algorithm can not only focus on the matching relationship between keywords query and features. but also comprehensively consider each matching type to return results that are closer to user's real request.

 The contributions of this paper are summarized as follows.

-(1) For the first time, we propose a novel feature score algorithm to create indexes, which allows multiple keywords extracted from a document as a feature to be mapped to one dimension of the index ISSN: 2278-4632 Vol-11 Issue-01 2021 to achieve the purpose of accelerating the encryption process and reducing storage cost.
+(1) For the first time, we propose a novel feature score algorithm to create indexes, which allows multiple keywords extracted from a document as a feature to be mapped to one dimension of the index to achieve the purpose of accelerating the encryption process and reducing storage cost.